Breword/tmux/Advanced-Use.md

 with them, see [this document](https://github.com/tmux/tmux/wiki/Formats) and [the manual page section](https://man.openbsd.org/tmux#FORMATS).

+Scripts can vary widely in intended use and that can affect how they are written.
+A script that is only run interactively from a key binding may be able to assume the current window or active pane won't change while the script is running, so have no need to worry about targets.
+A script designed to set up a new session, or run from another program, may have to be more careful.

 #### Unique identifiers

 Every pane, window and session in tmux has a unique identifier (ID) set by the